Destinations Greece The Ionian Islands

 Land at Corfu (CFU)

-direct from London / European hubs, or 50-min connection from Athens.
-Collect a rental car at the airport.
+direct from London or the European hubs, or a 50-min connection from Athens.
+Collect the rental car at the airport.

 13:30p.m.